philipper905/rowops/README.md

-#Rowops
+# Rowops

+Work in Progress

-This is going to be a command line tool written in rust to easily apply row operations to a matrix using a keyboard based interface
+A command line tool, using termion TUI, to easily and quickly apply row operations to a matrix using a keyboard centered ui